wise-bit/wise-bit/README.md

 🔭 **Presently working with cool insurance things at Intact Data Lab as an AI Developer!**

-💼 Previous experiences at KPMG, Intact, RBC & University of Ottawa.
+💼 Previous SWE experiences at KPMG, Intact, RBC & University of Ottawa.

 ![code parrot gif](code_parrot.gif)